kpdecker/jsdiff/CONTRIBUTING.md

 yarn publish
 ```

-After releasing, `diff.js` on the `gh-pages` branch should be updated to the latest built version from the `dist/` folder.
+After releasing, remember to update `diff.js` on the `gh-pages` branch to the latest built version from the `dist/` folder.